tablelandnetwork/docs/docs/concepts/network/tableland-state.md

 ### Transaction execution by validators

 Any EVM transaction execution can have two results: _Success_ or _Failure_.
 For example, if you try to send some funds from your wallet address but you don’t have enough balance, that transaction will fail.
-Similarly, if you call a smart-contract method and run out of gas in the middle of the execution, all the pending affected states are rollbacked.
+Similarly, if you call a smart-contract method and run out of gas in the middle of the execution, all the pending affected states are rolled back.

 Tableland works in the same way.
 Tableland validators **watch for successful transaction executions** and apply those changes in the Tableland state.
 This explains some apparent fact: failed transactions don’t affect the state.
-This means there won’t be dangling changes in the Tableland network compared to the rollbacked on-chain state that this transaction tried to change; both _commit_ or _rollback_ decisions will be aligned.
+This means there won’t be dangling changes in the Tableland network compared to the rolled back on-chain state that this transaction tried to change; both _commit_ or _rollback_ decisions will be aligned.

 Recall that in the previous section, we mentioned that we could have one or more events emitted in a single EVM transaction.
 The following are some examples of how this can happen:

-- If you send an EVM transaction to the _`runSQL(…)`_ smart contract, this method only emits one event.
-This is precisely the example [shown before](https://www.notion.so/Affecting-Tableland-State-fb8cf62da96d4175a22c9a3b953d6c76).
+- If you send an EVM transaction to the _`runSQL(...)`_ smart contract, this method only emits one event.
+This is precisely the example shown before.
-- Suppose you created a smart contract with a method `mintTwoTables(...)` where the implementation calls twice the `createTable(...)` method of the _Registry smart contract._ In that case, this transaction receipt will have two events emitted.
+- Suppose you created a smart contract with a method `mintTwoTables(...)` where the implementation calls twice the `createTable(...)` method of the _registry smart contract._ In that case, this transaction receipt will have two events emitted.

 A validator will take this successful EVM transaction packed with N events and **execute all of them atomically in the Tableland state**.
 But what does this mean?